-- Make this vegan by using Agave instead of honey.
+- Make this vegan by using agave instead of honey.
 Be sure to use slightly less as agave has a tendency to be much sweeter than honey.

-Chocolate Coconut Energy Bite Balls
+Chocolate Coconut Energy Balls

 - 1 cup rolled oats

-- 1/2 cup flaxseed
+- ½ cup ground flaxseed

-- 3/4 cup sweetened shredded coconut
+- ¾ cup sweetened shredded coconut

-- 1/2 cup peanut butter can substitute other nut butters
+- ½ cup peanut butter (can substitute other nut butters)

-- 1/2 cup mini chocolate chips
+- ½ cup mini chocolate chips

-- 1/2 cup honey
+- ½ cup honey

 - 1 teaspoon cinnamon

 - Roll into 18 balls (approximately 1 inch in diameter) and refrigerate for at least 15 minutes.
 Store for up to a week in an airtight container in the refrigerator.
-Can also be frozen.